Cable Assembly

 LVDS cable assembly is a custom high-speed display interconnect that carries low-voltage differential signals through matched pairs, micro-coax, FFC/FPC cable, or shielded wire.
-We build this page around a real thermal-imaging recovery: "1296 defective units out of 2000" AWG#40 CABLINE-VS 1:1 cables failed impedance review, so our RFQ process now forces pair geometry, test method, connector callout, and release evidence into the quote before production starts.
+We build this page around a hard-won lesson from signal-sensitive programs: a cable specification that does not match the test method can fail impedance review and trigger costly rework, so our RFQ process now forces pair geometry, test method, connector callout, and release evidence into the quote before production starts.

 • Use this service for LVDS display, camera, imaging, and compact sensor cable assemblies.